-The physical characteristics of the West Wales Marine / Gorllewin Cymru Forol site are well aligned to the environmental variables determining the probability of presence and the density of harbour porpoise.
-Much of the site incorporates shallow depths of around 40m, with some deeper areas beyond the 12nm boundary (see section 8).
-The seabed energy layer of EU SeaMap14 indicates that the energy levels, including current and wave energy, are low to medium across most of the site but with high energy around Pembrokeshire islands and the tip of the Llŷn Peninsula.
+The physical characteristics of the site are well aligned to the environmental variables determining the probability of presence and the density of harbour porpoise.
+Much of the site incorporates shallow depths of around 40m, with some deeper areas out into the channel beyond the 12nm boundary (see section 5).

+The seabed energy layer of EU SeaMap indicates that the energy levels, including both current and wave energy, are medium to high across almost all of the site, with particularly high energy around the coast of Anglesey.